Celebration of the Greek Revolution: History of the parades

 Until 1875 the army was lined across the route of the royal procession from the palace to the church and back.
 In 1875 for the first time the army paraded in front of the palace, a practice starting from the middle of the century in public holidays in France and the German states.
 The next year, even though there was no military parade because of rain, next to the army was lined also a university column.
 The earliest reference to a student parade dates back to 1899.
 Students had also lined during the celebration of 25 March in 1924, when the Republic was proclaimed.
 The next year scouts and students of military schools joined the military parade.
 In 1932 the schools of Athens paraded in front of officials in the Tomb of the Unknown Soldier together with the scouts, the "city guard" and the "nationalist organisations".
 Since 1936 the student parade, which took place in front of King George and Prime Minister Metaxas, had been institutionalised.
 During the period of the Metaxas dictatorship the parades of students and phalangists (members of EON) took on significant importance and became connected with the military parade.
 The practice of student parades continued during the post-Civil War era and after the metapolitefsi.
 Before 1980, universities also participated in the parade in Athens.
 In various smaller cities local university faculties also participate, like for example in Corfu and Patras.

 Celebration in schools

-In Greece, the Greek War of Independence is celebrated at schools as well, in the last working day before March 25.

-Usually the preparations for the conduct of the school celebration and the parade are done separately by each school beginning around 1 or 2 weeks before March 25.
-The conduct of the rehearsal of the parade is supervised by the physical education teacher of each school.
+The Greek Revolution of 1825 is celebrated in schools on the last working day before 25 March.
+Preparations usually start one or two weeks before the day, with rehearsals supervised by the physical education teacher of the school.
+Performances include dancing, songs and poetry recitals.